 A port scan sends a carefully prepared packet to each destination port number.
 The basic techniques that port scanning software is capable of include:

-- Vanilla – the most basic scan; an attempt to connect to all 65,536 ports one at a time.
-A vanilla scan is a full connect scan, meaning it sends a SYN flag (request to connect) and upon receiving a SYN-ACK response (acknowledgement of connection), sends back an ACK flag.
+- Vanilla– the most basic scan; an attempt to connect to all 65,536 ports one at a time.
+A vanilla scan is a full connect scan, meaning it sends a SYN flag (request to connect) and upon receiving a SYN-ACK (acknowledgement of connection) response, sends back an ACK flag.
 This SYN, SYN-ACK, ACK exchange comprises a TCP handshake.
 Full connect scans are accurate, but very easily detected because full connections are always logged by firewalls.

 Scans that are developed for the sender to go undetected by a receiving system’s log are known as stealth scans and are of particular interest to attackers.
-Despite its popularity in this area, port scanning is valuable tool for fingerprinting a network and as penetration tester to assess the strength of network security.
+Despite its popularity in this area, port scanning is a valuable tool for fingerprinting a network and for a penetration tester to assess the strength of network security.